 B) Supply and demand; Economics would dictate that a lack of foreign faces would allow model/extra workers to demand a bigger share but to the Japanese all foreign faces look the same and there are always new people who are willing to work for very little just to be part of the process.

 There are two type of jobs the bread and bacon extra work and the commercial headline jobs.
-The extra work is you just being a foreign face in the background and that pays around 15,000YEN a day.
+The extra work is you just being a foreign face in the background and that pays around 15,000YEN a day (As of 2014 this has gone down to 10,000).
 Headline jobs are when you are the main face and they will pay around the 150,000YEN range depending on the length of the spot, face time, etc…

 It is possible to make money doing talent work but there is the start up issue.
 Most agencies have at least a 2 month waiting period to get paid.
 Some don’t pay out for as long as six months.
 So for the first few months its necessary to have some saving or zero costs and someone supporting you.
 Then there will be times were you won’t get any work and then when you do you have to wait for a couple months to get paid.
 Vicious cycle.